-The less familiar your manager is with a particular task you do, the more likely there are to be problems for you:
+The less familiar your manager is with a particular task you do, the more likely there are to be problems for you.
+They may not:

-- Understanding the difficulty level of requests to you.
+- Understand the difficulty level of requests of you.

-- Appreciating work that was really hard for you or your team.
+- Appreciate work that was really hard for you or your team.

-- Showing interest and support for that project or task.
+- Show enough interest nor support for that project or task.

-Make sure to let them know what you need most to be successful in these kinds of tasks and anything else you need for support.
-Also, spend more time helping them understand this work, so they can better appreciate you and your team’s efforts going forward.
+Make sure to let them know what you need most to be successful in these kinds of tasks and anything else you need support on.
+Also, spend more time helping them understand this work, so they can better appreciate you and your team's efforts going forward.